 Non-participators are very welcome too!
 Please click here for full details

 In November 2015 the UK publishing house, Garden Art Press, published a coffee table book telling the story of water-lilies and the little known, but immensely important part that Joseph Bory Latour-Marliac played in the development of water lilies as we know them today.
-The book, a hardback, measures 30 x 24 x 2.5 cms, uses high grade paper, and is available from all good booksellers.
-The reference is ISBN: 978187067383
+The book, a hardback, measures 30 x 24 x 2.5 cms, uses high grade paper, and is available from all good booksellers in English or in French.
+The reference for the English edition is ISBN: 978187067383

 Your photography host, Peter Evans, was commissioned to supply the key photographs featured in the book, the dust jacket for which is pictured below.